 the greatest people in the world.

-Keep our traditions alive, because our traditions will keep us alive.
+“To keep our traditions alive, because our traditions keep us alive.”

 Gracias, Obrigado, Grazie, Merci, Mulțumesc